Fleeces entered for competition will be judged starting at 9:00 AM on Saturday. This year, we will also accept fleeces for sale that are non-judged.

 8) Late entries, accepted if space allows, will be subject to a $5.00 late entry fee.
 No entry fees will be returned on fleeces not shown, not sold, or rejected.

-9) There is a limit of 10 lots per farm/family, based on first come, first served basis.
+9) There is a limit of 10 lots for judging based on first come, first served basis for judged fleeces.
+There is a limit of 10 lots per farm/family for non-judged fleeces.
 The Sale Committee reserves the right to regulate entries according to space available.

 10) WWSFS, Inc. assumes no liability for the safety of the entries.